VYD3N/lsdgb-game/README.md

 5. **Watch your fire rate**: As your score increases, you'll shoot faster and enemies will spawn more frequently!

 ## Game Features
+- **4:3 Playable Area:** All gameplay is confined to a central 4:3 region, with controls in dedicated sidebars.
+- **Visual Boundaries:** Faint lines show the playfield edges for clarity.
 - **Dynamic Fire Rate**: Your shooting speed increases with your score
 - **Adaptive Spawning**: Enemy spawn rate increases as you perform better
 - **Life System**: Collect gummy life power-ups every 25 points